 The hostels in Halifax, Nova Scotia are all in the city center and within walking distance of all the places you could want to experience.
 According to stereotype, Haligonians are friendly.
 This is true.
 Ask anybody for help, especially if inadequate signage has you losing your bearings.
 It is also very common for visitors to have memories, perhaps foggy, of lively nights out and seeming to always be walking uphill...

-Written by local enthusiast for Halifax hostels
+Written by Travel Expert Halifax

 Jonathan A